ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Worker
 ======

-This is a Budget Worker Proposal (`"1.14.XX"`) which provides funding for (1) net new Core Team roles and (2) collaboration tools through calendar year 2018.
+This is a Budget Worker Proposal (`"1.14.XX"`) which provides funding for (1) net new BitShares Core Team Roles and (2) collaboration tools through calendar year 2018.
 It intends to work in concert with the existing development resources including Abit, Alfredo Garcia, and the UI Team, led by Bill Butler.
 Funds are collected into the `"bitsharesdev"` account (`"1.2.2386"`) which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and the `"committee-account"` using the Budget Worker Model [5]:

 * Transparent accounting provided by the BitShares Blockchain Foundation [6]
 * Submitted invoices reviewed, approved and remitted within 5 business days